 - Determining the rank of the Alawites according to the amount of their influence on life in Syria.
 As shown in the chart below, the Alawites ranked 15th most influential prime actor.

 - Assessing and classifying the Alawites according to their commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that the Alawites fall under the category of 'Opportunistic'.
-A prime actor assessed as Opportunistic is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.
+Of the 25 prime actors who participated in the assessments, more agreed that the Alawites fall under the category of 'Follower'.
+A prime actor assessed as Follower is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.

 In response to the question, “How are the Alawites important in the life of Syria?”